John 4:28-29

 Prayer: Lord thank You for choosing to use broken vessels like us. www.lovelinesfromgod.blogspot.com

-Read more articles by Martin Wiles or search for articles on the same topic or others.
+Read more articles by Martin Wiles or search for other articles by topic below.